-If you aren’t sure whether the default OneDrive location is on an FAT32 drive in your case, you can verify it by opening ‘File Explorer’ and going to ‘This PC’ folder.
+If you aren’t sure whether the default OneDrive location is on a FAT32 drive in your case, you can verify it by opening the File Explorer and going to the ‘This PC’ folder.

 Once there, right-click the drive and select ‘Properties’ from the context menu.

-Thereafter, check the file system for OneDrive.
+After that, check the file system for OneDrive.

-Choose ‘Set up OneDrive’ option visible at the bottom of the error message you receive while trying to create a OneDrive folder to a location selected.
+Choose the ‘Set up OneDrive’ option visible at the bottom of the error message you receive while trying to create a OneDrive folder to a location selected.

 Finally, click the hit’ Change location’ button on the next page and specify a new folder to store all your OneDrive files there, formatted with NTFS.

-Hope this post helps you!
+I hope this post helps you!

 How do I sync which folder to sync with OneDrive?